Control, Generate, Augment: A Scalable Framework for Multi-Attribute Text Generation: Evaluation

 \section{Evaluation}

-To assess our newly proposed model for the controlled generation of sentences, we perform the following evaluations described in this section: An automatic and human evaluation to analyze the quality of the new sentences with multiple controlled attributes; an examination of sentence embedding similarity to assess the diversity of the generated samples; downstream classification experiments with data augmentation on two different datasets to prove the effectiveness of the new sentences in a relevant application scenario; and, finally, a comparison of our results to previous work to specifically contrast our model against other single and multi-attribute models.
+To assess our newly proposed model for controlled sentence generation, we perform the following evaluations described in this section: An automatic and human evaluation to analyze the quality of the new sentences with multiple controlled attributes; an examination of sentence embedding similarity to assess the diversity of the generated samples; downstream classification experiments with data augmentation on two different datasets to prove the effectiveness of the new sentences in a pertinent application scenario; and, finally, a comparison of our results to previous work to specifically contrast our model against other single and multi-attribute models.

 \paragraph{Datasets} We conduct all experiments on two datasets, YELP and IMDB reviews.
 Both contain sentiment labels for the reviews.
 From the YELP business reviews dataset \cite{yelp2014data}, we use reviews only from the category \textit{restaurants}, which results in a dataset of approx. 600'000 sentences.
 The IMDB movie reviews dataset \cite{imdb2011} contains approx. 150'000 sentences.
-For reproducibility purposes, details about training splits and vocabulary sizes can be found in the supplementary materials.
+For reproducibility purposes, details about training splits and vocabulary sizes can be found in the supplementary materials (\ref{suppl:data}).

+\paragraph{Attributes} For our experiments we use three attributes: sentiment as a semantic attribute; verb tense and person number as syntactic attributes.\\